 Broker ownership transparency

-Ownership structure of LYNX is public, everyone can check the owners of the company on their website, which adds to their safety scores.
+Ownership structure of LYNX is public, everyone can check the owners of the company on their website, which adds to their reliability scores.

 Broker management transparency

-LYNX has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and safety.
+LYNX has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and reliability.

 Broker is audited by the Big Four

-LYNX is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY),which guarantees another depth of safety.
+LYNX is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY).

 Want to stay in the loop?

 Sign up to get notifications about new BrokerChooser articles right into your mailbox.